terrpan/polly/docs/SERVICE_LAYER_ENHANCEMENTS.md

 **Benefits:**
 - **Eliminates Boilerplate**: No more `tracer := otel.Tracer("...")` in every method
-- **Consistent Naming**: All service traces use "polly/services", all handler traces use "polly/handlers"
+- **Constructor Injection**: Clean dependency injection pattern for testing and configuration
 - **Easier Maintenance**: Changes to tracing logic only need to happen in one place
 - **Cross-Package Reuse**: Same helper works for handlers, services, and future packages
+- **Testable**: Easy to inject no-op tracers in tests

 **Implementation Steps:**
 1. ✅ Create centralized `TracingHelper` in `internal/otel/otel.go`
-2. ✅ Add `ServiceTracingHelper` in `internal/services/helpers.go`
+2. Update service constructors to accept `*otel.TracingHelper` parameter
-3. ✅ Update `internal/handlers/helpers.go` to use centralized helper
+3. Update handler constructors to accept tracer via dependency injection
 4. ✅ Add tests for the tracing helper
-5. Update all service methods to use `ServiceTracingHelper.StartSpan()`
+5. Update all service methods to use injected tracer
-6. Update all handler methods to use the centralized pattern
+6. Update all handler methods to use injected tracer
+7. Update `internal/app/container.go` to wire tracer dependencies

-**Current Status:** Infrastructure complete, ready for method-by-method migration
+**Current Status:** Infrastructure complete, ready for constructor injection migration

 ### 1. Policy Evaluation Organization (HIGH PRIORITY) - **Factory Pattern**